COVID-19 Travel Information:

 - Whether you will be supplying certain technologies or data at a "closed" conference or meeting (not open to all technically qualified members of the public, and attendees are not permitted to take notes)

-If you believe any of the regulations might apply to you, you should take the following steps in consultation and collaboration with the research compliance staff in the Division of the Executive Vice President for Research and Innovation:
+If you believe any of the regulations might apply to you, you should take the following steps in consultation and collaboration with the research compliance staff in the Export Controls Officer in the Division of Research & Innovation:

 - Determine whether any license exemptions may apply to your activity.
 For example, an exemption for "tools of trade" used in research may be available depending on the circumstances.
 (This exemption requires the items or data remain in your personal control at all times, which may not be feasible.)
 Lawful involvement of foreign nationals in controlled activities while at UofM may not automatically extend to laboratory or field research sites outside of the U.S. Hence, foreign national involvement in research being conducted outside the U.S. may require prior agency authorization.;